cathyzhong52/Wegmans-Greek-Yogurt-Survey-insights/README.md

 # Wegmans-Greek-Yogurt-Survey-insights
-Analyzing the survey about greek yogurt, finding attributes of Greek Yogurt are most valued by customers.
+Using Chi-Square test to analyze the survey about greek yogurt; Using Wordcloud to visualize the most valuable attributes; Using Product map to position two most popular Greek Yogurt Brands.